-If your business employs construction workers who operate aerial lifts or are consistently around them, it is essential to your safety to complete an aerial lift certification course and learn about the hazards that cause injuries and deaths every year.
-Complete your aerial lift safety training and you’ll be properly prepared to recognize and avoid these top hazards associated with aerial lifts.
+If your business employs construction workers who operate aerial lifts or are consistently around them, it is essential for them to complete an OSHA-approved aerial lift certification course and learn about the manlift hazards that cause injuries and deaths every year.
+Enroll your workers in aerial lift safety training, and they’ll be properly prepared to recognize and avoid common hazards associated with aerial lifts.

 Aerial Lift Hazard #1: Electrocutions

 Since approximately 20% of the most common OSHA violations are in this area, you should be aware of all aerial lift hazards that could result in electrocutions.
 Many aerial lift operators are involved in overhead line work, and the risk of being electrocuted by live power lines and cables is a great one for these workers.

 – Always wear fall protection equipment and never belt off to a pole or structure other than the lift’s attachment points.

-- – Do not position the lift between overhead power lines if possible.
+– Do not position the lift between overhead power lines if possible.

 – Treat all overhead power lines and communication cables as live, and remain at least ten feet away from them at all times.

-- – Be sure to have workers de-energize power lines that are in the work zone before beginning tasks, and wear protective gear like insulated hard hats, gloves, boots, and clothing.
+– Be sure to have workers de-energize power lines that are in the work zone before beginning tasks, and wear protective gear like insulated hard hats, gloves, boots, and clothing.

 Aerial Lift Hazard #2: Falls from Heights

 – Ensure all access gates or openings are closed when inside the lift basket or platform

 – Stand firmly on the floor of the bucket or platform

-- – Never climb on or lean on the guardrails
+– Never climb on or lean on the guardrails

 – Never use ladders or planks in working position while in the aerial lift bucket or platform

 – Never tie off to structures or poles while in the bucket

 Some aerial lifts and boom lifts pose serious hazards, simply because they’re so high.
 If you’re unsure about your specific role and have questions about aerial lift hazards, always keep an open line of communication with your boss, site supervisor, or safety coordinator.

 Aerial Lift Hazard #3: Tip-Overs/Collapses

 Tip-overs are one of the most deadly types of manlift hazards.
 They are frequently caused by improper traveling and handling of the lift.
 Sometimes they are caused by inadequate pre-start vehicle and mechanical inspections.
 Tip-overs can result from:

-- – An exceeded load capacity
+– An exceeded load capacity

-- – Carrying too large of objects
+– Carrying too large of objects

-- – Driving the lift with the platform raised
+– Driving the lift with the platform raised

-- – Exceeding the vertical and horizontal height limits
+– Exceeding the vertical and horizontal height limits

-- – Operating the lift in severe weather conditions
+– Operating the lift in severe weather conditions

-A widely cited study from 2013 illustrated the importance of measures to avoid tip-overs.
+A widely cited study once illustrated the importance of measures to avoid tip-overs.
 In this case, a Montana aerial lift worker was killed when his equipment fell over on its side.
 Despite the potential for numerous violations, OSHA only imposed one on the company, which was failure to report the accident within eight hours.
-Bottom line: aerial lift safety is a responsibility everyone shares.
+The bottom line: aerial lift safety is a responsibility everyone shares.
 Employers, employees, and all personnel involved with workplace safety play a role.
 Aerial lift hazards – including tip-overs – are waiting to happen.
 It’s up to alert, properly trained employees to take the steps necessary to avoid injuries and fatalities in the first place.